 Skip to main content

-A deep dive into why predicting distributions beats predicting yes/no.
+Why predicting distributions beats predicting yes/no.

 The Fundamental Difference